coderefinery/reproducible-research/content/dependencies.md

 :alt: Kitchen with few open cooking books
 :width: 50%

-When we create recipes, we often use existing recipes written by others (libraries) [Midjourney, CC-BY-NC 4.0]
+When we create recipes, we often use tools created by others (libraries) [Midjourney, CC-BY-NC 4.0]
 ```
 ````